Sign up for Teachable

 woman filming with ring light

-Step 7: Create an online course
+Step 7: Leverage your knowledge and life experience to create an online course

 One of the most common questions people have when trying to find out how to become a content creator is how to monetize their content.
 The easiest and most efficient way to monetize your content when you have an engaged online community is by creating digital products like ebooks, workbooks, and online courses.
 Online courses are the best option because they allow you to charge a premium price for your expertise without you having to directly exchange your time for money.